-Wood Pallets:
+6 Wood Pallets:

-Wood pallets are under the Peruvian Wood Packaging regulation of February 28, 2005.
-Other wood packaging subject to the application of this regulation are stowage wood, cages, blocks, cases, cargo planks, pallet braces and wheel shoes, whose thickness is larger than 6 mm, as well as any packing that accompanies any basic imported or exported product.
+Wood pallets fall under the Peruvian Wood Packaging regulation of February 28, 2005.
+Other wood packaging subject to this regulation includes stowage wood, cages, blocks, cases, cargo planks, pallet braces, and wheel shoes, whose thickness is larger than 6 mm, as well as any packing that accompanies any basic imported or exported product.

-SENASA will verify randomly that wood packaging used for transport of merchandises from abroad or in transit and that has received any of the phytosanitary treatments approved in the International Standard for Phytosanitary Measures (ISPM) No. 15 for wood at country of origin bear the approved marking concurring with ISPM No. 15.
-Marking should appear visibly on both opposite sides of the packing.
+SENASA will randomly verify that wood packaging used for transport of merchandises from abroad or in transit and that has received any of the phyto-sanitary treatments approved in the International Standard for Phyto-Sanitary Measures (ISPM) No. 15 for wood in the country of origin bear the approved marking concurring with ISPM No. 15.
+The marks must be visible on opposite sides of the packaging.

-SENASA will verify randomly that any wood packaging that has received any of the phytosanitary treatments approved in ISPM No. 15 for wood at country of origin and used for transporting any shipment from abroad or in transit in national territory at ports, airports or frontier posts; bear the approved marking concurring with ISPM No. 15.
-Marking should appear visibly on both opposite sides of the packaging.
+SENASA will randomly verify that any wood packaging that has received any of the phyto-sanitary treatments approved in ISPM No. 15 for wood in the country of origin and used for transporting any shipment from abroad or in transit in national territory at ports, airports or frontier posts; bear the